-The top three EZ business activities producing the most revenue statewide for 2021 were: 1) Wholesaling; 2) Manufacturing; and 3) Agricultural Production or Processing.
-The top EZ business activities by average company revenue were 1) Wholesaling; 2) Manufacturing; 3) Aviation or maritime repair or maintenance; 4) Information technology design and production; and 5) Agricultural Production or Processing.
-It should be noted that the data sets (number of reporting companies) for the third and fourth places were very small and thus could be misleading.
+The top three EZ business activities producing the most revenue statewide for 2022 were: 1) Agricultural Production or Processing; 2) Manufacturing; and 3) Wholesaling.
+The top EZ business activities by average company revenue were 1) Telecommunication switching and delivery 2) Wholesaling; 3) Manufacturing; 4) Agricultural Production or Processing; and 5) Aviation or maritime repair or maintenance.
+Note, Telecommunication switching and delivery only comprised one company so this may not be statistically significant for that industry.

 One important metric for the Enterprise Zone Program annual reports is the number of jobs maintained or created in exchange for the foregone state tax revenue as a result of the EZ Program.
 The Department of Taxation (DOTAX) calculates non-refundable EZ tax credits companies claim as well as the credits claimed for unemployment insurance premiums companies pay for employees located in the enterprise zone.
-However, these figures are not available until a year or two after the Enterprise Zone Annual Report is completed so 2021 figures are not available yet (see the most recent report Tax Credits Claimed by Hawaii Taxpayers Tax Year 2020 prepared by Tax Research and Planning Office, Department of Taxation).
+However, these figures are not available until a year or two after the Enterprise Zone Annual Report is completed so 2022 figures are not available yet (see the most recent report Tax Credits Claimed by Hawaii Taxpayers Tax Year 2021 prepared by Tax Research and Planning Office, Department of Taxation).

-For reference, however, the non-refundable income EZ tax credits claimed for tax year 2020 as reported by DOTAX amounted to \$0.7 million, down from \$1.3 million for tax year 2019 and \$1.1 million for tax year 2018.
+For reference, however, the non-refundable income EZ tax credits claimed for tax year 2021 as reported by DOTAX amounted to \$0.5 million, down from \$0.7 million for tax year 2020 and \$1.3 million for tax year 2019.

-Add to this the estimated foregone GET exemptions claimed by EZ companies in 2020, we have (see Hawaii Enterprise Zone Report 2020):
+Add to this the estimated foregone GET exemptions claimed by EZ companies in 2021, we have (see Hawaii Enterprise Zone Report 2021):

-DESCRIPTION AMOUNT Total Revenue Reported by EZ Companies in 2020 \$400,900,419.
-Multiply by 0.5% (wholesale GET exemption) \$2,004,502.
-Add foregone revenue from non-refundable EZ income tax credits \$700,000.
-Total foregone tax revenue for 2020 \$2,704,502.
+DESCRIPTION AMOUNT Total Revenue Reported by EZ Companies in 2021 \$159,561,090.
+Multiply by 0.5% (wholesale GET exemption) \$797,805.
+Add foregone revenue from non-refundable EZ income tax credits \$500,000.
+Total foregone tax revenue for 2021 \$1,297,805.

-In 2020, EZ companies reported 1,095 jobs either created or maintained.
-Therefore, cost to the state in 2020 was \$2,470. per job.
+In 2021, EZ companies reported 1,113 jobs either created or maintained.
+Therefore, cost to the state in 2021 was \$1,166. per job.
 The cost per job has been fairly consistent in past years for which there is DOTAX data available, with the total never in the past five years exceeding \$2,500.

 The EZ Program is a State-County partnership.
 There is an EZ Program Coordinator from each County who works with DBEDT in all aspects of the program including recruiting, administration, and customer care.
 The Counties take the lead in identifying eligible County Enterprise Zones and use the program as a tool for their County's economic development plans.
-In 2021, two Enterprise Zones (EZ), the Urban Honolulu and Leeward EZs were re-designated for additional 20-year terms.
-The Leeward Enterprise Zone was subsequently terminated and Leeward EZ areas merged into the Central Oahu-Ewa Enterprise Zone as delineated by City and County of Honolulu Resolution No. 20-303 and approved for 20-year redesignation and reconfiguration.
+In 2022, there were no new re-designated Enterprise Zones.
+The next Enterprise Zones that are eligible to be re-designated are in Honolulu and Maui Counties, but these re-designations are still a couple of years away.

-Honolulu County Effective Date Expiration Date
+Honolulu County Effective Date Expiration Date Waimanalo 4/1/2008 3/31/2028

-Central Oahu-Ewa 8/18/2016 8/17/2036

-Urban Honolulu 4/1/2001 3/18/2041